 10. Sclerotinia Disease

-Remove affected anemones immediately and safely dispose of both the plants and the surrounding soil.
+Remove affected anemones immediately and safely dispose of the plants and the surrounding soil.
 Keep the ground around surviving anemones clear of other plants and leaf debris.
 Sclerotinia disease is more common in wet conditions, so avoid leaving anemones in waterlogged soil.

 Pesticide and Insecticide Options and Solutions

-Horticultural oils such as canola oil and neem oil are common in grocery stores or garden centers.
+Horticultural oils such as canola and neem are common in grocery stores or garden centers.
 These oils work by interrupting the breeding cycles of pests like aphids or whiteflies.
 Horticultural oils are easy to apply and don’t rely on harmful chemicals.

 Insecticidal soap kills insects like aphids by suffocating them or drying them out.
-You can also make your own version of insecticidal soap by mixing dish soap with some warm water.
+You can also make your version of insecticidal soap by mixing dish soap with some warm water.

 Pesticides and Fungicides